-Rape Awareness/Education and Prevention: In cooperation with the University's Center for Student Wellness, rape awareness, education and prevention presentations are made each year to members of the campus community.
+Sexual Assault Awareness/Education and Prevention: Under the supervision of the Title IX Coordinator, sexual assault awareness, education and prevention presentations are made each year to members of the campus community.

 Architectural Design: The Director of Safety and Security makes recommendations relating to physical and electronic security systems for new and renovated campus facilities.